OpenMS/contrib/README.md

 build the contrib since the actual source packages are only downloaded when built.

-You can find prebuilt versions and the used sources (e.g. for manual download) on our [archive](https://abibuilder.cs.uni-tuebingen.de/archive/openms/contrib).
+You can find the sources on [(https://abibuilder.cs.uni-tuebingen.de/archive/openms/contrib)](https://github.com/OpenMS/contrib-sources).

 Build
 ============